trufnetwork/rewards_contracts/docs/tasks.md

 For deploying contracts, we have:
 - `npx hardhat deploy-mock-token`, for testing
+- `npx hardhat deploy-safe`
 - `npx hardhat deploy-factory`
 - `npx hardhat deploy-clone`
-- `npx hardhat deploy-safe`

 And to use those commands, you need to configure 'PK' or 'MNEMONIC' in `.env` file.

 > NOTE:
 >
-> use `--help` for arguments and flags.
+> Use `--help` for arguments and flags.
 >
-> use `--network` to deploy on specific network; you need to have the network configured in hardhat.config.ts first.
+> Use `--network` to deploy on specific network; you need to have the network configured in hardhat.config.ts first.
+>
+> TO redeploy contracts to a network, you need to delete 'ignition/deployments/chain-NETWORKID' folder first.

-### 1. Deploy test token
+### 1. Deploy test token(optional)

 If you have an erc20 token contract already deployed, you can skip this step.